greenboxal/doggohub/doc/integration/saml.md

 If after signing in into your SAML server you are redirected back to the sign in page and no error is displayed, check your `production.log` file.
 It will most likely contain the message `Can't verify CSRF token authenticity`.
-This means that there is an error during the SAML request, but this error never reaches GitLab due to the CSRF check.
+This means that there is an error during the SAML request, but this error never reaches DoggoHub due to the CSRF check.

 To bypass this you can add `skip_before_action :verify_authenticity_token` to the `omniauth_callbacks_controller.rb` file immediately after the `class` line and comment out the `protect_from_forgery` line using a `#` then restart Unicorn.
-This will allow the error to hit GitLab, where it can then be seen in the usual logs, or as a flash message on the login screen.
+This will allow the error to hit DoggoHub, where it can then be seen in the usual logs, or as a flash message on the login screen.

-That file is located in `/opt/gitlab/embedded/service/gitlab-rails/app/controllers` for Omnibus installations and by default in `/home/git/gitlab/app/controllers` for installations from source.
-Restart Unicorn using the `sudo gitlab-ctl restart unicorn` command on Omnibus installations and `sudo service gitlab restart` on installations from source.
+That file is located in `/opt/doggohub/embedded/service/doggohub-rails/app/controllers` for Omnibus installations and by default in `/home/git/doggohub/app/controllers` for installations from source.
+Restart Unicorn using the `sudo doggohub-ctl restart unicorn` command on Omnibus installations and `sudo service doggohub restart` on installations from source.

 You may also find the [SSO Tracer](https://addons.mozilla.org/en-US/firefox/addon/sso-tracer)